-Since its launch in November 2015, the Global Urban History Blog has published posts on a range of different cities and topics.
-The blog grew out of the observation that an increasing number of historians are bringing together global and urban history in innovative ways, possibly creating a new field of historical research.
+The blog itself has published posts on a range of different cities and topics since its launch in November 2015.
+It grew out of the observation that an increasing number of historians are bringing together global and urban history in innovative ways, possibly creating a new field of historical research.
 The blog aims at facilitating exchanges between these scholars, since we feel that historians working on cities in different world regions, who also share an interest in global history, need to connect better.
 It also seeks to foster a critical conversation about the theoretical and methodological implications of bringing together global and urban history.
 Since global urban history is a research field in formation, this is an ideal moment to take stock and reflect on the direction in which scholars are heading.